Film Team

 Co-Producer

-Tracy Rector is a mixed heritage filmmaker with a passion for amplifying and uplifting Indigenous and BIPOC voices.
+Tracy Rector is a mixed heritage filmmaker with a passion for amplifying and uplifting Indigenous, BIPOC and underrepresented voices.
 She holds three decades of experience as a community organizer, educator, filmmaker, film programmer, and arts curator, all infused with her deep roots in plant medicine.
-For the last 20 years she has directed and produced over 400 films including shorts, features, music videos, and virtual reality projects.
-Her work has been featured on Independent Lens, ImagineNative, PBS, and National Geographic, as well as at international film festivals including Cannes and Toronto.
-Tracy served as a Seattle Arts Commissioner for 8 years, sits on the boards of the Mize Foundation, Working Films, the Flaherty Seminar, and is the Managing Director of Storytelling at Nia Tero.
+For the last 25 years she has directed and produced over 400 films including shorts, features, music videos, and virtual reality projects.
+Her work has been featured on Independent Lens, ImagineNative, PBS, and National Geographic, as well as at international film festivals including Sundance, Cannes and Toronto.
+Tracy served as a Seattle Arts Commissioner for 8 years, sits on the boards Working Films, the Flaherty Seminar, and is on the Advisory Council for the Harvard Kennedy School.
 She enjoys travel, design, collective social justice campaigns, and learning about new cultural arts movements.

 Karen KH Sim (Photo credit Lawrence Sim)